sabeydeedaya/docs/src/pages/integrations/segment-import.md

 #### Using imported events

 Events imported from Segment to Branch will be available wherever you can normally use events within Branch.
-This includes dashboard visualizations, Data Feeds (including Data Integrations, Query API, Webhooks, and Data Export API), Universal Ads postbacks, Journeys targeting, Liveview and more.
+This includes dashboard visualizations, Data Feeds (including Data Integrations, Query API, Webhooks, and Daily Export API), Universal Ads postbacks, Journeys targeting, Liveview and more.

 ## Advanced